 Darn Tough’s entire manufacturing process happens under one roof.
 Rick Cabot and his Father who own Darn Tough can step out of their Northfield, Vermont office and oversee every angle of their business at a moments notice.

 That’s huge for quality control.
 Try outsourcing your production to China and doing that!
 Who the heck knows what’s going on in a factory 5000 miles away?
 Hat’s off to Darn Tough on this one for sticking close to home.

 Rick Cabot, says “we put just as much care into the finishing process as they do in the manufacturing process itself.”
 So, What does the finishing process look like?

 Firstly, socks are inspected for any defect as soon as they come off the knitting machines.
 This is followed by mechanical stretching of the socks.

-I’m no expert, but it appears they are stretched as a kind of “breaking in” process as well as to check durability and integrity of stitching.
+I’m no expert, but it appears they are stretched as a kind of “breaking in” process as well as to check the durability and integrity of stitching.

 Next, the socks are “boarded.”
-This means they’re fitted over templates to insure they are a perfect fit for their size specs and defect free.
+This means they’re fitted over templates to ensure they are a perfect fit for their size specs and defect free.

-Finally, the socks are sent to packaging where they undergo a finally inspection and any thread ends from the knitting machines are trimmed off.
+Finally, the socks are sent to packaging where they undergo a final inspection and any thread ends from the knitting machines are trimmed off.

 Multi-tier quality control systems like this remind me of airport security.
 You’ll never make it to your plane without at least three ID checks.
 Similarly, the more redundant checks a production system has, the better the end product will be.